kulathungasadew15/kulathungasadew15/README.md

-I am an Advanced Level ICT student and an aspiring web developer based in Sri Lanka.
-I enjoy learning new technologies, solving problems through code, and building interactive web applications.
+I am a **Computer Systems and Network Engineering** student at **SLIIT** based in Sri Lanka.
+I enjoy diving into network infrastructures, learning new technologies, solving problems through code, and building both software applications and secure systems.

 ---